corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

  }
 ```

-This step doesn’t relate to Signing Service as it doesn’t use a database.The upgrade process is just a drop-in replacement of the existing JARs with `<service>-1.1.1.jar`.
+This step doesn’t relate to Signing Service as it doesn’t use a database.The upgrade process is just a drop-in replacement of the existing ".jar" files with `<service>-1.1.1.jar`.
-Ensure to stop the services before replacing the JAR files.
+Ensure to stop the services before replacing the ".jar" files.
 * **Dynamic loading of HSM Jars**CENM 1.1 now supports multiple HSMs, however due to to the proprietary nature of the HSM libraries, the release does
 not work out of the box with these HSMs.
 The relevant libraries need to be provided by the user and referenced in the
 configuration of the relevant component (Signing Service or PKI Tool).
 See the relevant docs at [Signing Services](signing-service.md)